knightazura/ghost-sdk/Home.md

 Welcome to the Ghost wiki!

-If you're reading this then you have been invited to contribute to Ghost in during the closed development phase.
+## Core Developer Docs
 The following documents are intended to provide all the information you need for working with the Ghost code base.

 * [Code standards](wiki/Code-standards)
 * [Git workflow](wiki/Git-workflow)